 Another thing is watching the prices.
 For example, Dollar Tree has a great selection of school supplies.
 Many items are a better deal than Walmart and Target but be careful as sometimes they are not as good of a deal.
 For example, I thought $1 for 150 loose note pages was a great deal but then I went to Walmart and they had it for .88 cents and that wasn’t even on sale

-Some great discount stores to check out are the Dollar Tree, Big Lots, Dollar General, Family Dollar, and Five Below (which recently bought Hollar, one of my fave sites).
+Some great discount stores to check out are Dollar Tree, Big Lots, Dollar General, Family Dollar, and Five Below (which bought Hollar, one of my fave sites).
 Not school supply related but I have been looking to get my daughter some sketchbooks, watercolor markers, and watercolor paper.
-I was looking on Amazon and I didn’t want to spend that much but I did.
-Then I found name brand supplies on Five Below for much less.
+I was looking on Amazon and I wasn’t looking to spend too much but I was disappointed as I thought the prices were kinda high.
+Then I found name-brand supplies on Five Below for much less.

 If you live near a Factory Outlet mall you can save money by shopping at the outlet version of clothing stores.
 The outlet stores typically have the same items but they are either overstock from the mainstream store or they might have very small imperfections that you will barely notice.

-There are some great resources available that can help you save money when shopping online as well as getting money back after you shop.
+There are some great resources available that can help you save money when shopping online as well as get money back after you shop.

 - Rakuten– Sign up and search for the store you would like to shop at.
 If the store offers cashback Rakuten will let you know.
 Follow the link through Rakuten to the store and shop like normal.
 You will have cashback in your account in about 24 hours.
 Then Rakuten pays out once every three months.
-If you sign up through my link Rakuten will give you a $10 bonus when you redeem your first cashback shopping trip.
+If you sign up through my link Rakuten will give you a $10 bonus (this amount varies, I have seen it as much as $40 and as low as $10) when you redeem your first cashback shopping trip.

-- RebatesMe- RebatesMe is like Rakuten.
+- RebateMe- RebateMe is like Rakuten.
 They have a lot of the same stores but some different ones as well.
 When I do my online shopping I like to compare the amount of cash back at each one and choose the one that has a higher payout.

 - Honey– An extension for your browser that will help you find the best deals, promo codes, and savings.
 Your savings will be applied immediately.
 You can also sign up for Honey Gold for free and earn gift cards.